Training in Broadcasting

 3MBS offers training in broadcasting to prospective volunteer presenters who are committed to applying their new skills in 3MBS’s broadcast operations.

-A volunteer intending to present on air must undertake the presenter training course.
+A volunteer intending to present on air must undertake the presenter training course which takes three (3) months over three (3) stages.
 An applicant with prior experience in broadcasting will have their case assessed (an air-check will be required) and a shorter course may be offered depending on experience

-There are two intakes of prospective presenters each year (October and March), and the training workshops for these are held over four consecutive Saturdays.
-These workshops cover radio presentation, writing for radio, panelling, presenting live-to-air performances, foreign language pronunciation, and music programming.
+There are two intakes of prospective presenters each year (March and September), and the training workshops for these are held over four consecutive Saturdays.
+These workshops cover radio presentation, writing for radio, panelling, foreign language pronunciation, vocal production and music programming.
 A typical training day starts at 9.00 am and finishes at 4.00 pm (with many breaks).

-Upon completing both the theoretical (workshop) and practical stages of training, the volunteer will spend a certain amount of time standing in for other presenters in order to gain experience and confidence behind the microphone.
+Upon completing both the theoretical (workshop) and practical stages of training, the volunteer will be eligible to stand in for other presenters if required in order to gain experience and confidence behind the microphone.
 When training has been fully completed and experience gained, the volunteer may then apply for presenter vacancies and submit proposals for new programs.

 This training course covers two main areas: technical production (editing) and program making (planning, implementation, methodology).
 The course involves workshops delivered in two stages separated by an interim placement lasting a maximum of six weeks.

 Running over two consecutive Saturdays, Stage 1 covers production principles, program development and production methodology as well as basic editing and panelling.

 A trainee who has completed Stage 1 plus the placement will be invited to complete their production training with Stage 2 of the course.
 This involves scripting for packages, scripting for interview segments (writing cues) and advanced audio editing.